 Harvest permissions add a layer of complexity to any new feature, and especially one that involves creating new users and projects.
 We went with the direction of allowing only one authenticated user per company, which means that this admin user is responsible for adding their team to Harvest.

 New imported people will receive an email invite to Harvest and will automatically be added to the same projects they’re on in Asana, so they can hit the ground running.
 These end users will have regular permissions in Harvest, so they’re unable to create or import projects themselves.

-Feature release and next steps
+Rollout and next steps

 Our final solution was an update to the Harvest for Asana integration that offers a seamless project and people import for new Harvest users.
 Once an account is authenticated, the admin can continue to import projects and people as needed.

-The Harvest design and development process is time-boxed to 6-week cycles, so we felt good that despite our setbacks we were able to release the new feature to our customers within the required timeframe.
+The Harvest design and development process is time-boxed to 6-week cycles, so it was good that despite our setbacks we were able to release the new feature to our customers within the required timeframe.
 Due to the nature of discovery of this feature, we weren’t able to do a staggered release in order to test.
 We had to implement the redirects and release the feature to 100% of customers simultaneously.